Centers for Disease Control and Prevention

 Your tap water is safe from coronavirus (COVID-19), according to the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC).
 The safeguards Liberty Utilities has always taken to protect water quality are effective to keep it safe from viruses.

 For more information, visit the Centers for Disease Control and Prevention website.

 To assist customers and communities during the rapidly evolving COVID-19 public health emergency, Liberty Utilities has suspended service disconnections for non-payment.
 This temporary suspension includes residential and business customers.

 We encourage customers who have questions or who may be facing potential hardship to contact our customer service departments.
 We offer a variety of payment options and can assist customers with payment arrangements should they be needed.

 “We recognize our customers count on the essential services Liberty provides,” said Brent Baker, Liberty Utilities Vice President of Customer Experience Operations. ” With the uncertainty surrounding this virus, we want to ensure our customers have access to the services they need to help maintain their health and safety. “

 Liberty continues to actively monitor the situation, and our teams are taking all necessary measures to ensure the safe and reliable delivery of services to our customers.

 We have suspended all water conservation and energy efficiency programs in homes and businesses including our water and energy audits.

 Utilities must often respond to extreme conditions and disasters.
-We plan and practice regularly to help ensure continuity of service.
+We plan and practice regularly to continue to provide service.
 We take this responsibility seriously.
-As part of our pandemic response, we are implementing our emergency plan and quickly adjusting to conditions of the current COVID-19 situation to ensure safe and reliable service to our customers and communities.
+As part of our pandemic response, we are implementing our emergency plan and quickly adjusting to conditions of the current COVID-19 situation to provide safe and reliable service to our customers and communities.